Jimmy Sheirgill: Punjabi films

 He started acting in Punjabi films in 2005 with Manmohan Singh's Yaaran Naal Baharan, which did well at the box office.
 He went on to act in several other Punjabi films.
 He is currently one of the top actors in the industry, and some of the films he has acted in have been hits.
 He plans to produce and act in one Punjabi film every year, for which he has signed a deal with Bollywood production house Eros International.
 His first film as a producer, Dharti, released in 2011 and did well at the box office.
 The next production from his company was Taur Mittran Di, that was released in May 2012.
 He has lined up two more films for production; the multi-star cast Saadi Love Story, in which he's cast Diljit Dosanjh, Amrinder Gill, Neetu Singh, Surveen Chawla and himself in a cameo and another film titled Rangeelay, which casts him in the lead with Neha Dhupia.

-Personal life
+Personal life and other work

-Sheirgill married his long time girlfriend Priyanka in 2001.
+Sheirgill married his long time girlfriend Priyanka Puri in 2001.
 They have a son named Veer.

-He changed the spelling of his surname "Shergill" to Sheirgill because the name Jimmy Shergill was already used on social media.
+Sheirgill changed the spelling of his surname "Shergill" to "Sheirgill" because the name Jimmy Shergill was already used on social media.

+Sheirgill walked the ramp with underprivileged children for a charity fashion show in 2013.
+In 2014, he donated warm clothes for the homeless in North India.
+Sheirgill participated in the 6-hour telethon to raise funds to rebuild Kerala, which was devastated by floods in 2018.

+Media image

+Sampada Sharma of Indian Express said that Sheirgill is the actor "who focused more on the characters he played rather than being the hero".
+Agnivo Niyogi of The Telegraph noted, "Jimmy Sheirgill is an actor so good that he owns every frame he's in, no matter how popular or seasoned his co-star is."
+Firstpost termed him as "one of the most versatile actors" and added that he is known for being "very choosy about his roles".

+In an interview, Sheirgill said that he believes his "unconventional film choices" have worked in his favour as the audiences now associate him with good roles.
+He further added that it has also led to a lot of interesting work coming his way.
+Rediff.com placed him 7th in its "Best Actors" list of 2011.
+Sheirgill is a celebrity endorser for brands and products such as Ezeepay and Mahindra Verito.
+He has also being the brand ambassador of Punjab Premier League.